marciot/retroweb-salto-simulator-js/README.md

 sed salto.js -i -e 's/function _SDL_CreateRGBSurfaceFrom/function _SDL_CreateRGBSurfaceFrom_disabled/'
 ```

-The "salto.js" file can be used as drop in replacement for the one in in the "emulators/salto-alto" directory of the
+The "salto.js" and "salto.js.mem" files can be used as drop in replacement for the ones in the
+"emulators/salto-alto" directory of the
 [retroweb-vintage-computer-museum](https://github.com/marciot/retroweb-vintage-computer-museum) distribution.